 Amy Chappell is sharing the CUTEST tutorial with us today!
 She’s teaching us how to make a Solar System Mug Rug!
 As a huge fan of space myself, my inner geek is super happy with how this project turned out.

 I have a daughter who loves space, I mean, really loves it.
 I decided to sew her up a Solar System Mug Rug for her to take to college and keep on her desk.

-Mug rugs are so great for keeping moisture off furniture, catching small spills and they are fun to have and use too!
-This mug rug would make a fantastic gift for a space enthusiast or teacher or both!
+Mug rugs are so great for keeping moisture off furniture and catching small spills and they are fun to have and use too!
+This mug rug would make a fantastic gift for a space enthusiast, teacher, or both!
 You need very little fabric to sew one up and just a few other supplies.
 Let’s get started.

 And if you want to make a mug rug, but don’t really want a spacey one, this rainbows and sunshine mug rug might be just what you’re looking for.

 Fill out the form above and we will email you a link to get the pattern to trace for the mug rug.

 - 1 piece You will need a background fabric for your solar system cut to 9” X 6” I am using shades basic by Riley Blake designs, and a glow in the dark constellation fabric, also by Riley Blake designs from their NASA line

 - 4-6 scraps Scraps of fabric for your planets and sun

 - 1 piece Backing fabric cut to 9 ½ ” X 6 ½”

 - 1 piece Batting or fleece cut to 9 ½” X 6 ½”